particle-iot/docs/src/content/en/shared/firmware.md

 ### Manual mode

 The "manual" mode puts the device's connectivity completely in the user's control.
-This means that the user is responsible for both establishing a connection to the Spark Cloud and handling communications with the Cloud by calling [`Spark.process()`](#spark-process) on a regular basis.
+This means that the user is responsible for both establishing a connection to the Particle Cloud and handling communications with the Cloud by calling [`Spark.process()`](#spark-process) on a regular basis.

 ```cpp
 SYSTEM_MODE(MANUAL);